 Ginger snap city

 Bergen is famous for the ginger snap city made every year.
 Kindergartens, Schools and also private persons send their contribution of gingerbread houses to the miniature city of Bergen.
-This year the exhibition is located in Torgallmenning 2.
 The exhibition can be seen the entire month of December.

 Advent lights at Mount Fløyen

 It is a tradition with advent lights on the top of Mount Fløyen.
 These are lighted on the four advent Sundays at 13.00, followed by short prayers, carol singing and music.
 The lights are so big they can be seen from different parts of Bergen.

 For those who enjoy speed and excitement, we can recommend sledging down Mount Fløyen!
 Sledges can be purchased from toy stores and sport shops.
 Fløibanen offers a one-day ''sledge-card'' at NOK 175 for adults and NOK 90 for children.
 The card is valid from early morning to late at night.
 The tracks are fully lit up at night.
 Why not have a cup of hot chocolate on the top of Mount Fløyen in between the rides?

 There are several Christmas concerts during this period.
 For an overview, please see www.visitBergen.com/events.